svcbundle -s service-name=site/narf \

-is an really useful tool to create SMF manifestes without having to hassle too much with XML.
-Most often you don’t have to work with XML at all , but there were some gaps where you wasn’t able to use some options that SMF offers with non-edited manifest generated by svcbundle
+svcbundle is a really useful tool to create SMF manifests without having to hassle too much with XML.
+Most often you don’t have to work with XML at all, but there were some gaps where you weren’t able to use some options that SMF offers with a non-edited manifest generated by svcbundle because the -s option simply did not support this parameter. svcbundle was simply never thought of as a full substitute for vi and some knowledge of every thinkable use case of an SMF manifest.

 # svcbundle -s service-name=site/narf \